francoisbl/visible_layers/README.md

 Visible Layers is a lightweight plugin for QGIS that displays only the layers currently visible (toggled) in your project, inside a dedicated dock panel.

 It enhances readability and efficiency when working with complex projects by allowing users to focus solely on the layers that matter.
-This plugin introduces a focused panel showing only what you’re actually seeing on the map, nothing more.

 ## Features

 - Show only visible layers (i.e., checked in the Layers Panel)